Skip to content

 Batman Reading Order - Logo 1998

-Batman Reading Order: Gotham CentralThe Gotham Central comics starts here.
+Batman Reading Order: Gotham CentralThe Gotham Central comics start here.
 This celebrated comic book series only featured Batman as a background player, but it’s still one of the greatest series in the Batverse.
 You can find the omnibus edition here.

 Batman Reading Order - Logo 1998